Your info, payment and privacy all in one place.

 When you use the Spotify service under our free or paid options (each a ‘Service Option’ and collectively called the ‘Spotify Service’), we process your personal data as described below.

-Purposes of the processing of your personal data
+Purposes for the processing of your personal data

 The table below sets out: